 On-demand food companies can contract with drivers to make deliveries or hire them as employees.
 For employees, they will withhold from each paycheck federal income taxes on their earnings.

-Employees: Deducting vs. Itemizing on Schedule A
+Employees: Deducting vs. Itemizing on Schedule A (for tax years prior to 2018)

 Employee food-delivery drivers often spend their own money on the job, so you might be able to deduct certain work-related costs at tax time including: